yunpengn/CertAWS/chapters/09_vpc.md

 - AWS **Virtual Private Cloud (VPC)** helps to provision a logically isolated section of AWS cloud, where you can launch AWS resources in a virtual network you define (and completely control).
 	- An VPC stays in a single region, but could cross multiple AZs (for example, you can create one subnet for each AZ);
+		- A subnet is called a _public subnet_ if its route table has an entry that directs traffic to the Internet Gateway.
 	- However, VPC peering supports for cross-region VPCs;
 	- EC2 instances in a clustered placement groups could exist in VPC in different regions as long as they are peered.
 - We could create 2 types of VPCs: default VPC and custom VPC.